-- 16.17.
-Footways Improvements: this investment is to create better conditions for walking and improve public safety by reducing instances of trips and falls. £4M p.a. is included in this section of the programme for the years 2024/25 to 2028/29. - 16.18.
-Carriageways Improvements: this investment is to improve the highways infrastructure, reduce long term structural maintenance and improve public safety. £1.5M p.a. is included in this section of the programme for the years 2024/25 to 2028/29. - 16.19.
+- 17.20.
 Strategic and Regeneration Acquisitions: £10.5M is included to enable individual properties to be purchased as part of the wider strategic, regeneration, transformation or recovery aims of the Council.
-Decisions will need to be made commercially and often quickly and efficiently but will be subject to undertaking due diligence of the appropriate extent and depth. - 16.20.
+Decisions will need to be made commercially and often quickly and efficiently but will be subject to undertaking due diligence of the appropriate extent and depth. - 17.21.
 Local Growth Fund A127 Growth Corridor: The grant funded works are essentially complete. £0.53M of the budget is the match funding agreed as part of the grant bid when the funds were awarded and therefore must be spent.
-This amount has been moved from the main programme into this section of the programme until a viable business case is submitted to set out how these funds will be spent.
+This amount has been moved from the main programme into this section of the programme until a viable business case is submitted to set out how these funds will be spent. - 17.22.

-- 16.21.
-Seaway Leisure: it was agreed that £10M of the Council's capital reserves would be used as equity in the proposed development to enable significantly improved commercial terms thereby significantly reducing the Council's financial risk and providing an improved annual income stream. - 16.22.
 Acquisition of Tower Block Leaseholds Queensway: £1.535M is included in this section for the acquisition of properties to facilitate delivery of the Better Queensway regeneration project.
-The purchases will be subject to negotiations and sufficient budget can be brought up into the main programme at the appropriate time. - 16.23.
-Public Toilet Provision: This scheme is to investigate and review the public toilet provision and location and implement the construction of a new toilet facility to meet the requirement identified.
-This may be in the form of one large block or multiple small blocks.
-The main focus will be the seafront facing wards that contain the main facilities. - 16.24.
-Victoria Centre: £1.25M is included in this section for landlord works and to facilitate commercial lettings. - 16.25.
-Housing Infrastructure Funding: £14.5M is included in this section as monies yet to be drawn down from Homes England regarding the highway works for the Better Queensway project. - 16.26.
+The purchases will be subject to negotiations and sufficient budget can be brought up into the main programme at the appropriate time. - 17.23.
+Victoria Centre: £1.25M is included in this section for essential landlord works. - 17.24.
+Housing Infrastructure Funding: £14.5M is included in this section as monies yet to be drawn down from Homes England regarding the highway works for the Better Queensway project. - 17.25.
 CIL Main Fund Allocation Enhancing Cycle Infrastructure: investment to deliver refurbishment works to the city's cycle path infrastructure.
 This is needed to support the development of the area to provide more people with the opportunity to live an active lifestyle and to help improve air quality, improve health and wellbeing and tackle congestion on the city's roads.

-17. Proposed capital investment programme 2024/25 to 2028/29
+18. Proposed capital investment programme 2024/25 to 2028/29

-- 17.1.
-Given all the above, including the new investment, the proposed main capital investment programme for 2024/25 to 2028/29 represents a significant investment of nearly £117M on the part of the Council in the Southend area with further schemes that could be added subject to viable business cases being approved.
-The projected investment in 2024/25 alone amounts to nearly £70M. - 17.2.
+- 18.1.
+Given all the above, including the new investment, the proposed main capital investment programme for 2024/25 to 2028/29 represents a significant investment of over £116M on the part of the Council in the Southend area with further schemes that could be added subject to viable business cases being approved.
+The projected investment in 2024/25 alone amounts to over £69M. - 18.2.
 To ensure that schemes are given proper consideration before they are added to the Capital Investment Programme, very few schemes are included in this report as proposed additions for 2024/25 to 2028/29: £6.6M for the General Fund as set out in Appendix 11, with the details of each scheme and its funding explained.
 These proposals have been prepared in line with the prioritisation process set out in the capital investment strategy and consideration has been given to proportionality, prudence, affordability, and sustainability.

-- 17.3.
+- 18.3.
 As a result of the strategy around delivery and prioritisation of schemes some new schemes and additions being proposed are subject to viable business cases being produced and approved under current governance processes before they can be brought into the capital investment programme.
-The schemes that have been identified as priorities are set out in Appendix 11 and total £13.9M for the General Fund and £5.5M for the Housing Revenue Account.
-This approach should ensure that the programme is affordable, deliverable and focussed on the Council's key priorities. - 17.4.
-Appendix 12 sets out the budget change requests included in the Financial Performance Report Period 8. - 17.5.
+The schemes that have been identified as priorities are set out in Appendix 11 and total £42.1M for the General Fund and £5.5M for the Housing Revenue Account.
+This approach should ensure that the programme is affordable, deliverable and focussed on the Council's key priorities. - 18.4.
+Appendix 12 sets out the proposed changes to the current Capital Investment Programme. - 18.5.
 The proposed capital investment programme for 2024/25 by investment area is shown below (Figure 4).